Updated on August 14th, 2022

 Why is my mobile page speed slower than desktop page speed?

 It’s because mobile tests are usually based on 3G internet speeds.
-Mobile phones also have smaller processors which can’t handle the code from a website as quickly as a desktop computer.
+Mobile phones also have smaller processors which can’t handle the code from a website as quickly as a standard computer.
 There are also differences between different mobile devices in the way that they handle code.
 Allowance has been made in Google Page Speed Insights for these differences.

 Do inactive plugins slow down WordPress?